MuneebaNasir/vlm-action-grounding/README.md

 Return only the single class name.
 No explanation.
 ```

-Note: all class names are provided in the prompt for every condition including zero-shot.
-This is closed-set evaluation, not open-vocabulary.
-The only difference between conditions is whether a reference label is provided, and whether that label is correct or wrong.
+Note: all class names are provided in the prompt for every condition including zero shot.
+This is closed set evaluation, not open vocabulary.

 ---